IDSIA/sacred/docs/tensorflow.rst

 ***************************

 Sacred provides ways to interact with the Tensorflow_ library.
-The goal is to provide an API to track certain information about how Tensorflow is used with Sacred.
+The goal is to provide an API that would allow tracking certain information about how Tensorflow is being used with Sacred.
 The collected data are stored in ``experiment.info["tensorflow"]`` where they can be accessed by various :doc:`observers <observers>`.

-Storing Tensorflow logs
+Storing Tensorflow Logs (FileWriter)
 -----------------------
-It is possible to store Tensorflow summaries paths (created by ``tensorflow.summary.FileWriter``) into the database under ``info.tensorflow.logdirs``.
-This is done automatically whenever a new ``FileWriter`` instantiation is detected, provided that the instantiation occurs within a scope of a function  method annotated with ``LogFileWriter(ex)`` or the code is run inside ``with LogFileWriter(ex):`` context.

-Example usage as decorator
-...........................
+To store the location of summaries produced by Tensorflow (created by ``tensorflow.summary.FileWriter``) into the experiment record specified by the ``ex`` argument, use the ``sacred.stflow.LogFileWriter(ex)`` decorator or context manager.
+Whenever a new ``FileWriter`` instantiation is detected in a scope of the decorator or the context manager, the path of the log is copied to the experiment record exactly as passed to the FileWriter.

+The location(s) can be then found under ``info["tensorflow"]["logdirs"]`` of the experiment.

+**Important**: The experiment must be in the *RUNNING* state before calling the decorated method or entering the context.

+Example Usage As a Decorator ...........................

+``LogFileWriter(ex)`` as a decorator can be used either on a function or on a class method.

 .. code-block:: python